-Changes to the GPBS Manual to address areas not previously addressed in the manual apply to all students irrespective of the year of admission
+Changes to the GPBS Manual to address Institutional policies and regulations not previously addressed, apply to all students irrespective of the year of admission.

-AFFIRMATIVE ACTION POLICY
+AFFIRMATIVE ACTION Statement

-The Universidad Central del Caribe (UCC) recognizes the right of all persons to work and to advance on the basis of their merit, ability and potential, and is therefore committed to taking any and all steps necessary to identify and alter policies, practices, or other institutional barriers which cause or perpetuate inequality.
-It is the policy of this university to recruit, employ, and promote staff and to admit and serve students without regard to race, color, ethnic or national origin, gender, sexual orientation, gender identity and expression, religion, age, ancestry, disability, genetic information, military obligations, veteran status or marital status.
+Universidad Central del Caribe (UCC) recognizes the right of all persons to work and to advance on the basis of their merit, qualifications, ability and potential, and is therefore committed to taking any and all steps necessary to identify and alter policies, practices, or other institutional barriers which cause or perpetuate inequality or discrimination.
+It is the policy of this University to recruit, employ, and promote staff and to admit and serve students without regard to race, religion, color, sex, sexual orientation, gender identity, age, marital status, political ideas, social condition, physical or mental impairment, genetic information, veterans, victim or perceived as victim of domestic abuse or national or social origin.